petarov/shut-up-bird/README.md

     Verification PIN code: 7654321

-All authorization parameters will be saved to your home directory, i.e., `~/.shut-up-bird.conf`.
+All authorization parameters will now be saved to your home directory, i.e., `~/.shut-up-bird.conf`.

 That's it.
-You're ready to go.
+You're ready to go. :ok_hand:

 # Usage

-Show help
+Show help :eyes:

     python2 shut-up-bird.py -h